Lockheed Martin F-22 Raptor: Initial operational problems

-During the initial years of service, F-22 pilots experienced symptoms as a result of oxygen system issues that include loss of consciousness, memory loss, emotional lability and neurological changes as well as lingering respiratory problems and a chronic cough; the issues resulted in a fatal mishap in 2010 and four-month grounding in 2011 and subsequent altitude and distance flight restrictions.
-In August 2012, the DoD found that the BRAG valve, which inflated the pilot's vest at high-g, was defective and restricted breathing and the OBOGS (onboard oxygen generation system) unexpectedly fluctuated oxygen supply at high g.
+During the initial years of service, F-22 pilots experienced symptoms as a result of oxygen system issues that include loss of consciousness, memory loss, emotional lability, and neurological changes, as well as lingering respiratory problems and a chronic cough; the issues resulted in a fatal mishap in 2010, a four-month grounding in 2011, and subsequent altitude and distance flight restrictions.
+In August 2012, the DoD found that the BRAG valve, which inflated the pilot's vest at high-g, was defective and restricted breathing, and the OBOGS (onboard oxygen generation system) unexpectedly fluctuated oxygen supply at high g.
 In 2005, the Raptor Aeromedical Working Group had recommended oxygen system changes that were unfunded, but received reconsideration in 2012.
 The F-22 CTF and 412th Aerospace Medicine Squadron eventually determined breathing restrictions as the root cause; coughing symptoms were attributed to acceleration atelectasis (Note: Atelectasis is the collapse or closure of a lung resulting in reduced or absent gas exchange.) from high g exposure and OBOGS delivering excessive oxygen concentration.
 The presence of toxins and particles in some ground crew was deemed unrelated.
 Modifications to the life support and oxygen systems, including the installation of an automatic backup, allowed altitude and distance restrictions to be lifted in April 2013.